carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-new-delete-overloads.rst

 misc-new-delete-overloads
 =========================

+"cert-dcl54-cpp" redirects here as an alias for this checker.

 The check flags overloaded operator new() and operator delete() functions that do not have a corresponding free store function defined within the same scope.
 For instance, the check will flag a class implementation of a non-placement